What If Airlines Claim Extraordinary Circumstances

-If you’ve ever experienced a flight disruption and claimed your compensation with an airline, you were most probably confronted with a term extraordinary circumstances at least once.
-It can be also referred to as “force majeure”, or “act of God”, but whatever we call it, it’s the most common tricky phrase used by airlines to refuse your claims even if you are legally entitled to compensation.
+Extraordinary circumstances is the most common tricky phrase used by airlines to refuse your claims even if you are legally entitled to compensation.
+If you've ever experienced a flight disruption and claimed your compensation with an airline, you were most probably confronted with this term at least once.
+It can be also referred to as “force majeure”, or “act of God”, but whatever we call it, travelers without a deep knowledge of the law find it a mess.

-I promise that once you read this post, it’ll never happen to you again because I’ll tell you all the secrets that are hidden behind this magic formula.
-In fact, I’m going to reveal our own know-how as this topic is an important part of our training program for new employees.
+I'll tell you all the secrets that are hidden behind this magic formula, so you'll be equipped with counter-arguments that will make your battle with an airline much easier.
+In fact, I'm going to reveal our own know-how as this topic is an important part of our training program for new employees at ClaimAir.

 Let's begin with a brief history.

 The term of extraordinary circumstances first emerged in the Montreal Convention (Convention for the unification of certain rules for international carriage by air).
 Subsequently, it was adopted by the Regulation (EC) No 261/2004 which has shaped an interpretation of this term primarily in relation to all EU outbound flights as well as to EU inbound flights operated by EU-based airlines.

 The legislation specifies that an operating air carrier shall not be obliged to pay you any financial compensation for a delayed or canceled flight, if it can prove that the delay or the cancellation is caused by extraordinary circumstances which could not have been avoided even if all reasonable measures had been taken.